 Enrich Yourself in the Surroundings – Another way we learned about Mayan life was through a demonstration on how cocoa is made and the evolution of chocolate.

 We also enjoyed an evening of Mayan cooking, a class taught by two sisters.
-This course was conveniently offered by the resort, and is a popular activity on property.
+This course was conveniently offered by the resort and is a popular activity on the property.

 The environment around us was so picturesque, including the beautiful tropical flowers.

 For your time along the coastline, the decision will be whether to stay on the island of Ambergris Caye or on the mainland, most likely in the vicinity of Palencia (an area which has grown in popularity due to increased development and new construction).
 We ventured by boat from Ambergris Caye to Caulker Caye for a short day trip which was fun, but overall this island does not cater as well to families.

 Belize is very casual, even at the more luxurious resorts and establishments.
 The Belizean atmosphere has comfort and relaxation in mind.
 You are truly meant to feel at home while in this country.

 Mahogany Bay Resort & Beach and Victoria House Resort & Spa are among the most luxurious accommodations in the town of San Pedro on Ambergris Caye.
 These two resorts provide special amenities to BTA clients including a welcome gift, generous food, and beverage credit, as well as early check-in, late check-out, and upgrades subject to availability.
 Coco Beach Resort a less expensive yet very nice family-friendly option is where we stayed while on Ambergris Caye.
 This resort offers one and two-bedroom condos and is equipped with multiple pools and different dining options.
 Situated about 3.5 miles on the outskirts of San Pedro, it is close enough for you to take a fun ride by golf cart into town or to a place known as Secret Beach.